 A Neighbourhood Plan is a community-led framework for guiding the future development, regeneration and conservation of an area.
-Donnington and Muxton Parish Council's Neighbourhood Plan contains a vision, aims, planning policies, proposals for improving the area or providing new facilities and allocation of key sites for specific kinds of development.
-It deals with a wide range of social, economic and environmental issues (such as housing, employment, heritage and transport) which were brought to the attention of the Parish Council as a result of a consultation survey delivered to every household in the parish resulting in the Evidence Review Document.
+Donnington and Muxton Parish Council's Neighbourhood Plan contains a vision, aims, planning policies, proposals for improving the area or providing new facilities.
+It deals with a wide range of social, economic and environmental issues (such as housing, employment, heritage and transport) which were brought to the attention of the Parish Council as a result of a consultation survey delivered to everyhousehold in the parish resulting in the Evidence Review Document.